atafoa/oopSamples/Homework 11/Readme.txt

-GUI can only do the first three functions
+Fully functional menu
-To compile run make
+To run enter make
+And make clean to clean build